University of Wisconsin-Madison: Supplemental Essays 2023-24

 The University of Wisconsin—Madison has joined the ranks of other premier flagship universities that high-achieving teens from all around the country/world now line up for a chance to attend.
-Like UVA, UNC—Chapel Hill, and the University of Michigan, UW-Madison requires it’s in-state residents to sport excellent grades and test scores, but has an even higher bar for out-of-state hopefuls.
+Like UVA, UNC—Chapel Hill, and the University of Michigan, UW-Madison requires its in-state residents to sport excellent grades and test scores.
+Further, it has an even higher bar for out-of-state hopefuls.
+This makes the University of Wisconsin – Madison supplemental essay more important than ever before.

 (Want to learn more about How to Get Into UW-Madison?
 Visit our blog entitled: How to Get Into the University of Wisconsin-Madison: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)